koeztu/blockchain-game-analysis/README.md

 It is also possible to specify a base chain 'by-hand'.

 Some performance improvements have been made too.
 But the combinatorial explosion really does slow things down.
-On my machine it usually takes around 1 second to calculate the optimal strategy for a miner on a base chain of length 10 (exluding genesis block) and an extended horizon of 5 periods.
+On my machine it usually takes around 1 second to calculate the optimal strategy for a miner on a base chain of length 10 (exluding genesis block), an extended horizon of 5 periods, and 3 miners.
 The time it takes also depend on the number of blocks without a child, since the recursion function is called at each one of those.

 ### IMPORTANT NOTICE